davidcalleja-uofe/dissertation/README.md

 - Multiple predictors file contains main ML model discussed in dissertation using multivariate analysis.
 Includes attempts at model optimization.

-- "app.py" and "train_model.py" contain the code for the Streamlit app and can be used for deployment.
+- "app.py" and "train_model.py" contain the code for the Streamlit app and can be used for deployment. "requirements.txt" contains libraries required for Streamlit deployment.